513: The Brain That Wouldn't Die

 The Arrangement (1969) is a film written and directed by Elia Kazan (who also wrote the novel the film is based on).
 It stars Kirk Douglas and Faye Dunaway.

-Well, I had a falling out with Delta Burke once, but who hasn’t?
+Well, I had a falling out with Delta Burke.
+Who hasn’t?

 Delta Burke is an actress best known for her role in the television series Designing Women, which ran from 1986-1993.
 She famously feuded with co-star Dixie Carter and the show’s creators and was eventually let go.

-Hi, I’m Casey Kasem, and this one goes out to a heartsick lover with a severed head.
+[Imitating.]
+Hi, I’m Casey Kasem.
+This one goes out to a heartsick lover with a severed head.

 Lucie Arnaz is back, and she’s pissed!